KoenvRijswijk/KoenvRijswijk/README.md

 ### Recursion
-- Scan folders and files recusivly starting from a root folder (using Binary Tree mechanisme)
+- Scan folders and files recursivly: starting from a root folder using Binary Tree mechanisme

 [Go to Recursion repository](https://github.com/KoenvRijswijk/Recursion)
 <!--